NVIDIA/MatX/README.md

 ![FFT resampler](docs/img/fft_resamp.PNG)

 The above image shows the Python (Numpy) version of an FFT resampler next to the MatX version.
-The total runtimes the NumPy version, CuPy version, and MatX version are shown below:
+The total runtimes of the NumPy version, CuPy version, and MatX version are shown below:

 * Python/Numpy: **4500ms** (Xeon(R) CPU E5-2698 v4 @ 2.20GHz)